SjoerdKoop/vicon_control/README.md

 * In the *Makefile*, add the source and header files and create a make target for your executable.
 See example *Makefile*
 * In the base *Makefile* (*robot_control/Makefile*), add an entry for your robot if it should build when invoking make in the base directory (not required)

-The software is designed so that one controller, controls one actuator-sensor pair.
+The software is designed so that one controller controls one actuator-sensor pair.
 Separate controllers for multiple pairs can be created and added using the same method.
 Additional actuators and sensors should be defined in the *actuators.cpp/actuators.h* and *sensors.cpp/sensors.h* in *robot_control/src/components* respectively.
 Make sure to remake the *components* project afterwards.
 Adding these new actuators and sensors can be achieved by adding functions to the *Robot* namespace defined in *robot.cpp/robot.h* in *robot_control/src/robot*.

 ## Vision control design